modzy/hugging-face-raspberry-pi/README.md

 In this section, we will take the steps to properly install the OS onto our Raspberry Pi and install Docker.
 These are the only two mandatory requirements to download and run our model.

 1. If you have not already, install a Linux OS distribution on your Raspberry Pi.
-TODO: Update
 2. Next, install Docker following these [instructions](https://docs.docker.com/engine/install/debian/)
-3. Confirm the installation by running `docker ps`

 *NOTE: While the following instructions are specific to setting up a Raspberry Pi, you may perform the equivalent steps on the edge or remote device of your choice.*